Ancient Roman sarcophagi: Basic Conventions of Dionysian Sarcophagi

-Dionysian imagery was meant to show a fun atmosphere of enjoyment.
+Dionysian imagery was meant to show an atmosphere of enjoyment.
 Often this was done by depicting him and his followers in a procession across the piece.
 One such example is the sarcophagi displayed in Rome's Baths of Diocletian.
 It depicts the servants of Dionysus—the male satyrs and the female bacchants—as they play music, drink wine, and dance.
 A pair of donkeys, one so intoxicated that it can no longer stand, attempts to haul an old drinking buddy of Dionysus, an old, bald, pudgy, boozy reveller named Silenus, by cart.
 Each of these characters has a different role to play in the minds of the viewer.
 Silenus represents a drunken state in which the affected almost seems like an old man; hunched over, unable to walk, often barely able to stand.
 The Satyrs sometimes bring a sexually frisky note to the revelry.
 They are often depicted attempting to seduce the female bacchants who show no interest, spurn the advances, and continue playing their music and enjoying the party.